Estimated reading time: 5 min

 Designing great hospitality architecture isn’t solely about making something either welcoming or iconic; it is about doing both.
 Some of RMJM’s – and indeed the world’s – most stunning architectural projects exist to house hospitality for their users.
 These buildings succeed when they exceed the expectations of their operators and their guests.
 They can also indicate what’s next for travel, as evidenced by the location of our projects listed.
 Hospitality projects often are required to serve several functions but one constant is the need to leave a lasting impression.
-Below we look at four of RMJM’s most exclusive hospitality designs which manage to make commercial buildings both accessible, iconic and memorable.
+Below we look at four of RMJM’s exclusive hospitality design projects which manage to make commercial buildings both accessible, iconic and memorable.

 The award-winning Capital Gate is an iconic development located on the exhibition site of the greater ADNEC masterplan.
 The tower is distinguished by a dramatic steel and glass facade with a striking organic form.
 With its cantilevered tea lounge and open-air pool deck, it provides a unique presence on the skyline of Abu Dhabi and creates a memorable identity to the exhibition centre.
 A sculptural stainless steel ‘splash’ flows down the front and at low-level forms the hotel entrance canopy, flowing over the existing grandstand and acting as a solar shading device for both the building and the grandstand seating.
 However, the stunning design isn’t limited to the exterior.
-In fact, the exterior and interior compliment each other remarkably well.
+In fact, the exterior and interior design compliment each other remarkably well.
 Floor-to-ceiling windows throughout the hotel draw attention to its unique setting.
 Overlooking Emirati palaces and the Arabian Peninsula, the Hyatt Capital Gate also offers Abu Dhabi’s only spa-in-the-sky experience making this hotel one that guests will never forget visiting.

 The Capital Gate is, of course, now one of the world’s most instantly recognizable buildings and, suitably, has facilities to match.
 The building contains over 16,000 sqm² of high-quality office space as well as a breathtaking hotel on the upper floors – Abu Dhabi’s first Hyatt Hotel.
 The project is now widely considered a signature RMJM design and in January 2010 received global press attention when it was recognized as the world’s furthest leaning building by the Guinness Book of World Records.
 Among the many awards that RMJM has received for the Capital Gate, the most notable include Cityscape Awards for Best Over Project (2011) and Best Commercial/Mixed-Use Project (2011).